suareasy/coq_mods/map_maker/README.md

 Map Maker
 ================================================================================

-Python gui for generating custom maps for [Cave of Qud](http://www.cavesofqud.com/).
+Python gui for generating custom maps for [Caves of Qud](http://www.cavesofqud.com/).

 What does it do?